S.A.L.T. Lab Lessons: Learning Recipes and Exploring Things to Do in Sorrento

 In this series of stories, we share some of the most popular recipes taught at S.A.L.T.
 Lab, all inspired by our experiences in the Mediterranean.
 We hope you’ll join us, both on board and off.

 Laura Lazzaroni overlooks the Bay of Naples on a visit to Peppe Guida’s agriturismo as part of S.A.L.T.
-Experiences
+Experiences.

 This movie-perfect setting is part of the charm of this S.A.L.T.
 Experience we have designed for Sorrento, at Villa Rosa, chef Peppe Guida‘s agriturismo (his one Michelin star restaurant, Osteria Nonna Rosa, is a short drive away.)
 It is there we take our guests to pick vegetables in the surrounding acres of terraced gardens, and later, here we cook with the “pasta whisperer” himself.
 Guida is famous for his spaghettino cooked in lemon water (which he obtains from overnight maceration of organic Sorrento lemon peel) and finished with provolone del Monaco, a prized cheese produced near Sorrento.